awslabs/aws-well-architected-labs/Security/100_AWS_Account_and_Root_User/README.md

-# Level 200: CloudFront with WAF Protection
+# Level 100: AWS Account and Root User

 ## Introduction
-This hands-on lab will guide you through the steps to protect a workload from network based attacks using Amazon CloudFront and AWS Web Application Firewall (WAF).
-You will use the AWS Management Console and AWS CloudFormation to guide you through how to deploy CloudFront with WAF integration to apply defense in depth methods.
-Skills learned will help you secure your workloads in alignment with the [AWS Well-Architected Framework](https://aws.amazon.com/architecture/well-architected/).
+This hands-on lab will guide you through the introductory steps to configure a new AWS account and secure the root user.
+The skills you learn will help you secure your workloads in alignment with the [AWS Well-Architected Framework](https://aws.amazon.com/architecture/well-architected/).

 ## Goals:
-* Protecting network and host-level boundaries
+* Protecting AWS credentials
-* System security configuration and maintenance
-* Enforcing service-level protection
+* Fine-grained authorization

 ## Prerequisites:
 * An [AWS account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) that you are able to use for testing, that is not used for production or other purposes.
-NOTE: You will be billed for any applicable AWS resources used if you complete this lab.
+NOTE: You will be billed for any applicable AWS resources used if you complete this lab that are not covered in the [AWS Free Tier](https://aws.amazon.com/free/).

 ## Overview
-* **[Lab Guide.md](Lab%20Guide.md) the guide for this lab**
+* **[Lab_Guide.md](Lab_Guide.md) the guide for this lab**
+* [Checklist.md](Checklist.md) best practice checklist related to this lab
 * [/Code](Code/) Code including CloudFormation templates related to this lab
 * [/Images](Images/) referenced by this lab